This is a venue for listing jokes and other pieces I've written, updated as I write more.

 If you want to kill people on purpose, use Ada.
 If you want to kill people by accident, use C.

-Concerning the Christian god:
+Concerning the Abrahamic god:

 How do we know God likes cryptography?

 If you wanted to design a weapon according to the ``UNIX philosophy'', it should clearly do only one thing and do it well and that thing should be killing, so you should use poison.